Modern genetic technology can be used to modify the genomes of living beings. This process is also known as “genetic engineering.”

 The fish have a growth hormone gene taken from Chinook salmon and a DNA sequence that controls the expression of the gene taken from ocean distemper, a fish that produces the hormone throughout the year.

-Because Atlantic salmon normally produce growth hormone only during the summer, the transgenic animal grows more than twice the natural rate.
+Because Atlantic salmon typically produce growth hormone only during the summer, the transgenic animal grows more than twice the natural rate.

-Such genetically modified salmon could escape from farms where they are intended to breed and invade natural ecosystems, where they can compete with native fish for space, food and couples
+Such genetically modified salmon could escape from farms intended to breed and invade natural ecosystems, where they can compete with native fish for space, food, and couples.

 Until recently, the fear that a transgenic organism could escape and infiltrate a natural ecosystem was based on theoretical scenarios.
-For example, a 1999 report of transgenic corn pollen damaging monarch butterfly larvae in a laboratory simulation was not confirmed by larger and more realistic studies.
+For example, a 1999 report of transgenic corn pollen damaging monarch butterfly larvae in a laboratory simulation was not confirmed by more extensive and more realistic studies.

-But in 2001 it was discovered that transgenic corn grew on remote mountain peaks in Mexico, ironically in the area where most of the natural variants of corn originated.
-It was assumed that corn could not extend beyond the fields where it was grown.
+But in 2001, it was discovered that transgenic corn grew on remote mountain peaks in Mexico, ironically in the area where most of the natural variants of corn originated.
+It was assumed that corn could not extend beyond the fields grow.

-This lack of labeling is consistent with existing regulatory practice.
+This lack of labeling is consistent with existing regulatory practices.

-While the FDA tests food to determine its effect on the human digestive system, its biochemical composition and its similarity to existing foods (using a guiding principle called substantial equivalence), foods are not judged solely by their origin.
+While the FDA tests food to determine its effect on the human digestive system, biochemical composition, and similarity to existing foods (using a guiding principle called substantial equivalence), foods are not judged solely by their origin.

-For example, the FDA denied the commercialization of a potato derived from traditional selective breeding.
+For example, the FDA denied commercializing a potato derived from traditional selective breeding.

 How are organisms modified?

 Bacteria are often used to grow and reproduce the desired genes.
-Bacteria are excellent for this because they grow and reproduce quickly and can be controlled quite well in the laboratory.
+Bacteria are excellent because they grow and produce quickly and can be controlled quite well in the laboratory.